 What are the details of the school curriculum?
 What are the compulsory subjects?
 What are the optional subjects?

-English is the medium of instruction and Chinese language learning is mandatory for all students.
+English will be the medium of instruction but Chinese language learning will be mandatory for all pupils.

 Programmes will be in place to support second language learners as well.

-Malvern College Hong Kong will also introduce Forest School into its curriculum.
+Malvern College Hong Kong will introduce the concept of Forest School learning into its curriculum.
 Forest School is led by qualified Forest School practitioners.
-The school’s proximity to the Hong Kong Science Park and country parks in the New Territories makes it an ideal place to provide the Forest School programme to students.
+The school’s proximity to country parks in the New Territories makes it an ideal place to provide the Forest School programme to pupils.

 What curriculum will you run?